 No matter what segment or industry your business is in, customers love it when you take the first step to solve their problems.
 Whether that’s something your marketing and sales team was currently focusing on – or not!

 And it goes without saying, this is because they no longer like being ‘sold’ stuff.
 They want to be able to see the value in everything before investing their money and time in it.

-Social listening enables you to reach out and build connections with those who show an intent or interest in your business.
+Social listening enables you to reach out and build connections with those who show intent or interest in your business.
 It also lets you understand the information you’d be required to share with these people to strike contextual conversations.
-This doesn’t just get you more sales opportunities, it also helps establish your name as a brand that is informative, authoritative and out there to ‘help’, resulting in more word of mouth referrals for you!
+This doesn’t just get you more sales opportunities, it also helps establish your name as a brand that is informative, authoritative, and out there to ‘help’, resulting in more word of mouth referrals for you!

 6. You manage crises better

 Ever heard of brand stories going viral when customers accused the business of not ‘understanding their situation’ better?

 Nearly 49% of consumers tend to share negative experiences online.
 It’s their way of seeking a resolution from the brand, getting them to respond faster, and also alerting those like them who may be thinking of making the same purchase.

 With social listening, you don’t just get alerts on ongoing conversations, but you are also able to segment them based on positive, negative, and neutral sentiments.